eliwjones/paxos/one/README.md

 $ go run message_hasher.go
 ```

-3. Test it out:
+3. Try to get something that is not there:
 ```
-# In another terminal

-# Try to get something that is not there:
 $ curl -v http://127.0.0.1:9999/messages/2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae
 * Hostname was NOT found in DNS cache
 *   Trying 127.0.0.1...